Tool Introduction

 - Example 1: Encoding English Text

-- Operation Demonstration:
+- Operation Demo:

-- The “After Encoding” text box will display:
+- The "After encoding" text box will display:

 JBSWY3DPEBLW64TMMQQQ====